Former admiral gets 18 months in jail for lying

 Gilbeau acknowledged his wrongdoing in federal court in San Diego.

-The Bronze Star recipient told the judge he is “deeply sorry” and cannot explain his actions.
+He told the judge he is “deeply sorry” and cannot explain his actions.
 He stood in court with his fluffy white dog, which accompanies him as part of his treatment for post-traumatic stress.
-His defense had argued that his PTSD and a traumatic brain injury from a blast in Iraq should be taken into account, though prosecutors said he was exaggerating his condition because he knew he was going to get caught.
+Gilbeau’s defense had argued that his PTSD and a traumatic brain injury from a blast in Iraq should be taken into account, though prosecutors said he was exaggerating his condition because he knew he was going to get caught.

-“I never wanted to end my career this way,” the 56-year-old Navy veteran said.
+“I never wanted to end my career this way,” said the 56-year-old Navy veteran, who earned a Purple Heart and Bronze Star for his service in Iraq in 2007.
 “I’m still proud of my career and to be an American.”

 Gilbeau wrote in a letter to the judge that “I have no one to blame but myself.”

-He said while his PTSD is not an excuse, it gave him a desire to “make self-destructive decisions.”
+He wrote that while his PTSD is not an excuse, it gave him a desire to “make self-destructive decisions.”

 Gilbeau was convicted in June after admitting that he lied when he told federal agents that he had never received any gifts from Leonard Glenn Francis.
 The Navy allowed him to retire in October but reduced his rank from rear admiral to captain.